How to Attract and Retain Top Sales Talent

 Team Morale

-Your top sales rep is probably one of those who keeps your team in high spirits.
+our top sales rep is probably one of those who keeps your team in high spirits.
 Losing such a team member can bring down the team morale.
-Moreover this may trigger an exodus of sales reps.
+Moreover, this may trigger an exodus of sales reps.
+Implementing innovative strategies, such as incorporating a QR code for check-in during team meetings, can not only streamline communication but also contribute to a positive and efficient work environment.

 Rehiring and retraining and rebuilding